Meeting Time: February 08, 2022 at 5:00pm PST

 • Default_avatar

-Rachael Johansen over 2 years ago
+Rachael Johansen almost 3 years ago

 As a LIFETIME Oakland resident with significant ties to my community, I oppose the hasty, short-sided, and inequitable proposal to close and/or merge so many schools so quickly.
 The list disproportionately impacts low-income students of color and students with special needs, includes an unrealistic timeline for community engagement and proper planning, and negligently lacks an Equity Impact Analysis.